Characterizing quantile-varying covariate effects under the accelerated failure time model: Appendix Introduction

 \section{Appendix Introduction}

-In this appendix we present additional details and results beyond what could be presented in the main manuscript.
+In these supplementary materials we present additional details and results beyond what could be presented in the main manuscript.
 To distinguish the two documents, alpha-numeric labels are used in this document while numeric labels are used in the main paper.
-Section~\ref{sec:addldata} provides additional results from the data application.
-Section~\ref{sec:vinvderiv} provides derivation of the form of $V^{-1}$ when $V$ is specified as a piecewise linear function of time.
-Section~\ref{sec:tvcovderiv} provides derivation of the form of the acceleration factor associated with a binary time-varying covariate.
-Section~\ref{sec:tbp_detail} provides additional detail on the transformed Bernstein polynomial (TBP) prior specification.
+Appendix~\ref{sec:addldata} provides additional results from the data application.
+Appendix~\ref{sec:appsims} presents results from a simulation study.
+Appendix~\ref{sec:vinvderiv} provides derivation of the form of $V^{-1}$ when $V$ is specified as a piecewise linear function of time.
+Appendix~\ref{sec:tvcovderiv} provides derivation of the form of the acceleration factor associated with a binary time-varying covariate.
+Appendix~\ref{sec:bayesfactor} derives an approximate Bayes Factor for comparison of accelerated failure time models with and without flexible effect specification.
+Appendix~\ref{sec:tbp_detail} provides additional detail on the transformed Bernstein polynomial (TBP) prior specification.